-Because we expect to be dependent on revenues solely from EGRIFTA $SV^{@}$ and $Trogarzo^{@}$ for the foreseeable future, any negative developments relating to these products, such as safety or efficacy issues, manufacturing issues, the introduction or greater acceptance of competing products, or adverse regulatory or legislative developments, or our inability to successfully manage any of the abovementioned factors, will have a material adverse effect on our business and our future business prospects.
+Because we expect to be dependent on revenues solely from EGRIFTA $SV^{\text{®}}$ and Trogarzo® for the foreseeable future, any negative developments relating to these products, such as safety or efficacy issues, manufacturing issues, the introduction or greater acceptance of competing products, or adverse regulatory or legislative developments, or our inability to successfully manage any of the abovementioned factors, will have a material adverse effect on our business and our future business prospects and could also result in a default to meet the Marathon Adjusted EBITDA covenant.

-RxCrossroads is our only client in the United States in connection with the sale of EGRIFTA SV® and Trogarzo® and a default or a dispute under our agreement, or its termination or non-renewal at term, would materially adversely affect our revenues, business and operating results.
+McKesson is our only client in the United States in connection with the sale of EGRIFTA SV® and Trogarzo® and we are currently negotiating the terms and conditions of a new agreement with McKesson.
+Any default or a dispute under our current agreement, or its termination, or the failure to enter into a new agreement, would materially adversely affect our revenues, business and operating results.

-More than 95% of our revenues are derived from the sale of our products to RxCrossroads that acts as our exclusive distributor in the United States.
-If our agreement with RxCrossroads is terminated, or is not renewed at term and we are unable to find another distributor prior to its term, or if we are in default or engaged in a dispute with RxCrossroads, our sales may be materially adversely impacted and our revenues could decrease substantially.
+More than 95% of our revenues are derived from the sale of our products to McKesson that acts as our exclusive distributor in the United States.
+Our current agreement with McKesson is subject to automatic renewal in April of each year unless a party provides the other with a 120-day written notice of its intent not to renew the agreement or there is no agreement on the fees to be paid annually to McKesson if there is a material change in the industry that causes a financial hardship to McKesson to continue providing its services pursuant to the then agreed upon pricing.
+In the latter circumstances, McKesson could be entitled to terminate its agreement with us upon a 90-day prior written notice.
+Both parties also have termination rights in certain other circumstances such as a breach of the agreement.
+If our agreement and we are unable to find another distributor prior to its term, or if we are in default or engaged in a dispute with McKesson, our sales may be materially adversely impacted and our revenues could decrease substantially.

-In addition, under the terms of our agreement with RxCrossroads, we agreed to reimburse RxCrossroads for chargebacks and other discounts that RxCrossroads may offer to its clients.
-If RxCrossroads' clients omit to timely claim from RxCrossroads any discount they are entitled to, or if they make a mistake in assessing the types of discounts they are entitled to claim and they claim those discounts later in a year, we will have to refund RxCrossroads for such discounts to which RxCrossroads' clients are entitled to and this may materially adversely affect our level of revenues and operating results for the year.
+In addition, under the terms of our agreement with McKesson, we agreed to reimburse McKesson for chargebacks and other discounts that McKesson may offer to its clients.
+If McKesson's clients omit to timely claim from McKesson any discount they are entitled to, or if they make a mistake in assessing the types of discounts they are entitled to claim and they claim those discounts later in a year, we will have to refund McKesson for such discounts to which McKesson's clients are entitled to and this may materially adversely affect our level of revenues and operating results for the year.